Amid68/Fake-News-Detection/evaluation/TinyBERT_Eval/TinyBERT_Eval.md

 # TinyBERT Evaluation on ISOT Dataset

+## Introduction

-In this notebook, I'll evaluate my fine-tuned TinyBERT model on the same evaluation dataset.
-My goal is to understand how well this smaller model performs compared to DistilBERT and analyze its resource consumption, especially for CPU-based edge deployment on my laptop.
-TinyBERT is an even more compact model than DistilBERT, which could make it more suitable for resource-constrained environments.
+This notebook documents the evaluation of a fine-tuned TinyBERT model on the ISOT fake news detection dataset.
+The primary goal is to assess the model's performance and analyze its resource consumption, with a specific focus on CPU-based edge deployment scenarios such as laptops or mobile devices.
+TinyBERT is an even more compact model than DistilBERT, potentially making it more suitable for highly resource-constrained environments.
+This evaluation is a critical component of our comparative analysis of lightweight pretrained models for fake news detection.

-## 1. Setting Up My Environment
+## 1. Setting Up the Environment

-First, I'll import all necessary libraries and set up utility functions to monitor resource usage.
+First, I import all necessary libraries and set up utility functions to monitor resource usage:

 ```python